 Employment law- Furlough Leave

-What is the Coronavirus Job Retention Scheme “(CJRS”)?
+What is Furlough leave, otherwise known as the Coronavirus Job Retention Scheme “(CJRS”)?

 On 20 March the government announced support for employees who would otherwise likely be made redundant because of the Coronavirus outbreak.
 This is against a background of a significant drop in business and where there is no longer enough work for the current number of employees.

-The Government scheme is presently only open for 3 months (from 1 March 2020); however, it may be extended.
+- The Government scheme is presently open until 31st October 2020.
 Your employer can only apply for a reclaim of your salary every 3 weeks, so they will doubtless be monitoring the position and requirements of staff in each 3 week period.

 How does the furlough scheme work in more detail?